 My basic pancake recipe is usually my go-to for a quick breakfast but when I want even fluffier pancakes or when I have leftover buttermilk, I’ll make buttermilk pancakes.
-These buttermilk pancakes are really fluffy and I’ve used them for both savory (pulled pork pancakes) and sweet (like in this recipe) pancake dishes.
+These buttermilk pancakes are really fluffy and I’ve used them for both savoury (pulled pork pancakes) and sweet (like in this recipe) pancake dishes.
 This recipe might look long because there are 3 components.
 But it actually doesn’t take that long to make as each part cooks relatively quickly.
-Read my cooking notes below on which components to make first to minimize dish washing!
+Read my cooking notes below on which components to make first to minimize dishwashing!

 Ingredients for Buttermilk Pancakes (Serves 2-3, makes 6-8 pancakes):

 - 1 tsp baking soda

 - 1/2 tsp salt

 - Oil – for cooking pancakes

 - 2 apples (I used Granny Smith in the photo)